ANAL DOUCHING: HOW TO SAFELY CLEAN FOR ANAL

 Aside from the health risks, over-douching (too much volume or too much force) can also loosen stools that are higher up in the rectum, which wouldn’t normally come into contact with anal sex, making it even messier than if you hadn’t douched at all.
 The people who are douching for hours on end, for traditional anal intercourse, are placing themselves at risk and this method is not substantiated.
 The area in which the penis actually enters is located in the distal rectum and anal canal.
 This region is mostly clean, if the above methods are taken into account.

 Gentle cleaning with small volumes allows for the removal of any remaining debris, all the while protecting and aiding one during the actual act.
 Less is more from the actual size of the bulb to how much force one uses.
 If you inflate like a balloon and use too much volume, this will enter the actual colon, much further from where one would go for engagement.
 This in and of itself will produce brown excrement, which leads one to believe that they are not “clean”.
 It’s key to understanding the correct principles and using the right mechanics and solutions that will aid in proper preparation.
 Anal douching isn’t the only anal cleansing type with a risk – our blog about How Often You Should Use an Enema covers similar health issues.

 Understanding how to clean for anal involves more than just knowing how to douche.
 Anal hygiene and grooming involves external hygienic care of your backside.
-Anal douching and learning about the effects of diet on anal sex are powerful first steps toward the best possible anal sex experience, and depending on your preferences and those of your partner(s), you can opt to take to ensure your anal experience is positive for everyone involved.
+Anal douching and learning about the effects of diet on anal sex are powerful first steps toward the best possible anal sex experience, and depending on your preferences and those of your partner(s), you can opt to take additional steps to ensure your anal experience is positive for everyone involved.